 DeFazio was one of a few members of Congress to object to the $21 billion in graduate student loan cuts in the Budget Control Act of 2011.
 In the next 10 years, 2.5 million new jobs will require a graduate degree.
 At the same time the debt burden from higher education is sky-rocketing.
 Masters students face an average $51,950 in debt when they graduate.
 Doctoral students report an even steeper debt burden of $77,580.

 Early Childhood Development

 DeFazio has been a strong supporter of increasing federal funding levels and federal resources to Pre-K programs, such as Head Start.
 Early childhood education, nutrition, health care and family support services are critical for our nation's youth.
 Often these programs are not just about schooling, they are about meeting the needs of young children and their families.

 The NCLB needs to be redrafted, providing opportunities to track student progress in a meaningful way rather than continue the short-sighted policies that do not provide schools the necessary flexibility to reach achievement goals.
 DeFazio strongly believes that Congress needs to fully fund NCLB.
 When the federal government imposes mandates on local schools, then the federal government should follow through on promised funding to fulfill those mandates.
-In addition, the flawed testing mandate and 100% proficiency mandates are a flawed framework for measuring student achievement.
+In addition, the annual testing mandate and 100% proficiency mandates are a flawed framework for measuring student achievement.

 DeFazio has also championed federal funding for school construction and modernization.
 He protested the removal of these critical funds from the American Recovery and Reinvestment Act and supports the inclusion of these funds as part of job creation legislation.